Characters of the Yakuza series: Shun Akiyama

 Shun Akiyama (秋山 駿, Akiyama Shun) is one of the playable characters introduced in Yakuza 4.
 A former homeless person, Akiyama owns Sky Finance, a loan company, as well as the hostess club Elise, which he started up using the money he gathered that fell from Millennium Tower in 2005.
 Once helped out by the yakuza Hiroaki Arai, he looked up to Arai as a potential new leader of Kamurocho who could eventually succeed Kazuma Kiryu.

 Akiyama was portrayed to be an elite in his 20s, during which time he dated his coworker, Eri, a woman who bears a striking resemblance to Yasuko Saejima (Lily).
 In 2005, he was framed for stealing from the bank and was fired.
 All of his remaining money was spent investigating who framed him, and his money eventually ran out without him finding an answer.
 He was then forced to sleep on the streets until one fateful night, when money appeared to fall from the sky.
 He gathered up a large amount of money, but it was stolen by a group of thugs.
 Arai retrieved the money for him, and he used it to set up a business.
 Akiyama meets a woman named Lily (later revealed to be Yasuko Saejima), who bears a striking resemblance to his ex-fiancée, Eri.
 Lily requests to borrow money from him.
-After a series of "tests" he agrees to lend her the money, though he knows he likely won't get it back.
+After a series of "tests" he agrees to lend her the money, though he knows he likely will not get it back.
 This angers Hana, his secretary, and she quits.
-Kido discovers the secret safe behind the bookcase in Akiyama's office, and steals 100 billion yen in cash.
+Kido discovers the secret safe behind the bookcase in Akiyama's office and steals 100 billion yen in cash.

 Later in the game, Akiyama uses his own money to lure the men to the Millennium Tower roof, where he fights Arai.
 He is shot by Munakata at the end, but a thick padding of bills, his last money, stops the bullet and saves his life.
 Alongside Sky Finance, he runs a hostess club and is considered to be an entrepreneur of some sort.

 Akiyama is considered to be quite lazy, often forgetting to clean his office and frequently neglects his duties.
 He also appears in Yakuza 5, Yakuza 6: The Song of Life and during the events of the spinoff Dead Souls where he teams up with Kiryu, Majima and Ryuji Goda to stop the zombie plague.